-- Physical acts of a sexual nature, such as: - Touching, pinching, patting, kissing, hugging, grabbing, brushing against another employee's body or poking another employee's body; - o Rape, sexual battery, molestation or attempts to commit these assaults. - Unwanted sexual advances or propositions, such as: - Requests for sexual favors accompanied by implied or overt threats concerning the target's job performance evaluation, a promotion or other job benefits or detriments; - Subtle or obvious pressure for unwelcome sexual activities. - Sexually oriented gestures, noises, remarks or jokes, or comments about a person's sexuality or sexual experience, which create a hostile work environment. - Sex stereotyping occurs when conduct or personality traits are considered inappropriate simply because they may not conform to other people's ideas or perceptions about how individuals of a particular sex should act or look. - Sexual or discriminatory displays or publications anywhere in the workplace, such as: - Displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials or other materials that are sexually demeaning or pornographic.
-This includes such sexual displays on workplace computers or cell phones and sharing such displays while in the workplace. - Hostile actions taken against an individual because of that individual's sex, sexual orientation, gender identity and the status of being transgender, such as: - Interfering with, destroying or damaging a person's workstation, tools or equipment, or otherwise interfering with the individual's ability to perform the job; - Sabotaging an individual's work; - Bullying, yelling, name-calling.
+- Physical assaults of a sexual nature, such as: - Touching, pinching, patting, grabbing, brushing against another employee's body or poking another employees' body; Rape, sexual battery, molestation or attempts to commit these assaults. - Unwanted sexual advances or propositions, such as: - Requests for dates after being informed that the request is unwelcome; - Requests for sexual favors accompanied by implied or overt threats concerning the victim's job performance evaluation, a promotion or other job benefits or detriments; - Subtle or obvious pressure for unwelcome sexual activities.

+• Sexually oriented gestures, noises, remarks, jokes or comments about a person's sexuality or sexual experience, which create a hostile work environment.

+• Sex stereotyping occurs when conduct or personality traits are considered inappropriate simply because they may not conform to other people's ideas or perceptions about how individuals of a particular sex should look or act.

+• Sexual or discriminatory displays or publications anywhere in the workplace, such as:

+• Displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials or other materials that are sexually demeaning or pornographic.
+This includes such sexual displays on workplace computers or cell phones and sharing such displays while in the workplace.

+• Hostile actions taken against an individual because of that individual's sex, sexual orientation, gender identity and the status of being transgender, such as:

+- Interfering with, destroying or damaging a person's workstation, tools or equipment, or otherwise interfering with the individual's ability to perform the job;

+- Sabotaging an individual's work;

+- Bullying, yelling, name-calling.